 Your objectives could be very different: you may want to test the actual gameplay, or the design, or the story.
 You need a clear idea of what exactly you want to know, what you would like to achieve, and what tools you have at your disposal.
 Once you have it all figured out, it’s time to move to the next step.

-Step 2: Defining your test audience
+Step 2: test audience for game prototype

 Knowing for sure what you are testing will give you an idea of the kind of people who should be testing it.
 At this stage of game design, you must already have a target audience in mind.
 Narrow it down as much as you can.
 This includes things such as playing experience, age, gender, general interests, and maybe even occupation.